Analysis | What Is the ‘Quad’ and Should China Fear It?

 5. What do other critics say?

-They note that the Quad has struggled with its members’ divergent interests, capabilities and interconnectedness with the Chinese economy, the world’s second largest.
-Some have accused the Quad of being a talking shop that nevertheless cannot speak with one voice and that lacks any real institutional structure.
+Some have accused the Quad of being a talking shop that nevertheless cannot speak with one voice and that lacks any real institutional structure, according to a Congressional Research Service report.
 Others fear it could eventually morph into an Asian NATO that would provoke a Chinese response.
 Indian officials have been both wary of poking China and skeptical of Australia’s heretofore close ties with Beijing, writes Tanvi Madan, a senior fellow with the Brookings Institution.
 In a symbolic move in 2020, however, India appeared to overcome its hesitation and invited Australia to again join the Malabar exercises.

 6. What is the Quad’s agenda?

-At their virtual summit in 2021, the leaders issued a statement promising a “free, open, inclusive, and resilient Indo-Pacific,” signaling an intent to act on an array of pressing global challenges.
-That includes big issues like climate change, counter-terrorism and cyber security as well as specific domains such as “quality infrastructure investment” -- a likely riposte to Chinese President Xi Jinping’s Belt and Road Initiative.
+At their summit in Tokyo in May 2022, the leaders issued a statement promising a “free and open Indo-Pacific that is inclusive and resilient,” signaling an intent to act on an array of pressing global challenges.
+That includes big issues like climate change and cyber security as well as specific domains such as cooperation on infrastructure -- a likely riposte to Chinese President Xi Jinping’s Belt and Road Initiative.
 That campaign has helped build roads and power stations across Asia but has been the subject of heavy criticism, including accusations that China is luring poor countries into debt traps.
-Even as the Quad remains cautious of triggering Beijing, it’s just part of a still-emerging approach to Asia: Last year, the UK and US struck a separate defense accord with Australia -- known as AUKUS -- to equip that country with nuclear submarines, a development that came after China’s pressure campaign against it.
+Even as the Quad remains cautious of triggering Beijing, it’s just part of a still-emerging approach to Asia: In 2021, the UK and US struck a separate defense accord with Australia -- known as Aukus -- to equip that country with nuclear submarines, a development that came after China’s pressure campaign against it.

 More stories like this are available on bloomberg.com